Jayanthsai08/DrugDiscovery_NLP/README.md

 ## Overview

 This project aims to develop a **Drug Discovery and Recommendation System** using **Natural Language Processing (NLP)** techniques.
-The system analyzes vast amounts of medical data, including research papers, drug reviews, and clinical trials, to suggest potential drug candidates or recommend existing drugs based on textual analysis.
+The system analyzes vast amounts of medical data, including , drug reviews, and Patient's reviews and symptoms, to suggest potential drug candidates or recommend existing drugs based on textual analysis.

 ## Key Features